dunieskiotano/dunieskiotano.github.io/Projects/index.md

 <hr/>

+## **Mobile App**

+*This mobile app makes it easier for the SAT exam administrators/proctors to put in place strict login security measures.
+A picture of a test taker is taken and then the pictures is compared with another picture of the test taker on records.
+If there is a match, test taker can take the exam; otherwise no access is allowed.
+  * **Responsibilities:**
+    * Collaborated with the project team following Agile methodology.
+    * Collaborated in the creation of user interface using React Native
+    * Employed React in the backend.
+    * Helped create an S3 bucket and set up rekognition.
+  * **Technologies used**:
+    * AWS Cognito, AWS Rekognition, AWS S3, React, React Native.

 ## **SMS - Staging Management System**

 *The Staging Management System allows managers to keep track of Revature associates who have completed training and are awaiting a job assignment.
 The application assists Staging Managers in areas such as tracking interviews and sending out surveys for status updates.*